Contact Mike to schedule a strategic planning meeting that will deliver results and engaged staff that are part of the plan.

 Repeat the process in each of the other NOISE areas in this order: Needs, Opportunities, Improvements, and end with Exceptions.

-6. Now that everyone feels comfortable with the broad categories re-write them in each NOISE area and ask the team to dot vote on which they feel are most relevant based upon the purposes of our planning time.
+6. Now that everyone feels comfortable with the general categories re-write them in each NOISE area and ask the team to dot vote on which they believe are most relevant based upon the purposes of our planning time.

-7. We have broad categories and a bunch of ideas on how to focus and improve them…Next steps would be to take the broad categories and ask the team to develop some short term measurement / milestones to show progress and achievement in the categories.
+7. We have broad categories and a bunch of ideas on how to focus and improve them…Next steps would be to take the general categories and ask the team to develop some short term measurement/ milestones to show progress and achievement in the categories.

-8. Management (or the team leader) gathers all the broad categories and short team measurements / milestones for achievement and types them up in a ‘Plan Document’ shares them with the team, ensures that they are all in agreement.
+8. Management (or the team leader) gathers all the broad categories and short term measurements/ milestones for achievement and types them up in a ‘Plan Document’ shares them with the team, ensures that they are all in agreement.

 9. Any feedback is taken into consideration and changes are made as needed.
 This Plan Document along with all the great ideas is now your improvement or strategic plan.

-10. Routinely return back to the Plan Document and check for relevancy & success, plan to deal with + correct set-backs.
+10. Routinely return to the Plan Document and check for relevancy and success, intend to deal with plus correct setbacks.